mattyoung101/omicron2d/README.md

 and/or read the code.
 In the future when I'm closer to the tournament, a team description paper (TDP) will be prepared.

-Novel features of Omicron2D plan to be:
+Novel features of Omicron2D plan to be (subject to a lot of redesigns and changes):

-- Behaviour planning using a simple STRIPS-inspired symbolic planning algorithm
+- Behaviour planning using a custom behaviour tree framework
 - Iterative Closest Point (ICP) for efficient and accurate localisation
 - Complex data exchange with fellow teammates using the `say` command with only 10 characters per message
 - Implemented from scratch using Kotlin, rather than librcsc/agent2d and C++ as is done normally